r0zetta/graph_simulations/README.md

 # graph_simulations
 Synthesising graphs and simulating things

 This repository contains tools for creating, manipulating, and visualizing node-edge network graph representations.
-It also contains some code that puts those tools to use.
+It also contains some example code that puts those tools to use.

-# TL;DR
+## TL;DR

 - If you want to learn how to create gephi-like graphviz images, go to the [graphviz.py](https://github.com/r0zetta/graph_simulations/blob/main/README.md#graphvizpy) section
 - If you want to learn how to create diverse and interesting synthetic graphs for your own use, go to the [graph.py](https://github.com/r0zetta/graph_simulations/blob/main/README.md#graphpy) section